Learning Track

 2. Runbengal build --strictlocally: Ensures no template errors.

-3. Runbengal validate: Runs health checks on your site content.
+3. Runbengal check: Runs health checks on your site content.

 4. Checkconfig/environments/production.yaml: Ensure your baseurlis set to your production domain.